Filed under:

 A Farewell to Arms by Ernest Hemingway

 Your children move out and think about getting married.
 You and your wife have retired.
 You've gone on like 100 vacations, and now you're tired. (-$500,000) But nothing ever goes wrong.
 What's the problem?
 Why did I become so lucky?
 You are old now and can't walk properly.
 Your wife is dead already.
 She was 89.
-You are 90, and soon, you will die too.
+You are 90.
 The money is recovered.
 You think about packing 2 million dollars in a suitcase and placing it secretly inside a room of some young person.
 Maybe you also got it this way.
 You decide not to do that.
 It's too much work.
 Instead, you gave it all to your childrens.
 And then, you die.
-Never knowing the reason why you were so lucky.
-A sad life, don't you think?
+Never knowing the reason behind your luck.
+A strange life, don't you think?
 Nothing ever went wrong.
 Such a fake one.
-Nothing like this happens in real life.
+Nothing like this ever happens in real life.

 Share on social medias: